 - 3. Write down your Ethernet hardware address and save it.
 Each Ethernet hardware address is unique.
 You or your network coordinator will need a unique Ethernet hardware address for each system when configuring DECnet software. - 4.
-If the last line of information appearing above the >>> prompt is:
+If the last line of information appearing in the TEST 50 display is: